laureano-arcanio/laureano-arcanio/README.md

 **Full-stack Developer in Córdoba, Argentina**

-*Working at **Toptal** since February 5, 20 14*
+*Freelancing at **[toptal](https://www.toptal.com/resume/laureano-martin-arcanio)** since February 5, 2014*

 *Previously at **Intel Corporation** (2011 - 2014)*

-Laureano has been a professional developer for 13+ years.
+Laureano has been a professional developer for 15+ years.
 Most recently, he's been focusing on full-stack web solutions with a strong focus on design and UX.
 He has architected complex software systems with cross-team collaboration capabilities to interact fluently between product, development, and UX.
 Laureano values results-focused teams and loves to deliver outstanding solutions to ambitious problems.

 ### Skills